 - Transportation – coverage against increased costs for airline companies due to cold temperatures and snow (aircraft de-icing)”3

 As Canadian commercial insurance brokers, we at ALIGNED are constantly seeking new coverage solutions for businesses.
-With weather related risks happening more frequently, new and innovative insurance products that respond to extreme weather events are on our radar.
-At ALIGNED Insurance, we are proud to deliver a better and different insurance experience to Canadian business.
+With weather-related risks happening more frequently, new and innovative insurance products that respond to extreme weather events are on our radar.
+At ALIGNED Insurance, we are proud to deliver a better and different insurance experience to Canadian businesses.

 Step by step | How to recover from an extreme weather-related event